 There are a lot of similarities between cacao and coffee - picking, processing, fermenting.
 One of the great things that sets them apart is that cacao grows at lower altitudes.
 This allows for cacao to be grown in places where coffee is not-sometimes in different regions but often in different parts of the same farm.
 This intercropping potential is something we are seeking to cultivate amongst producers we know.
 We are sourcing cacao through importers and exporters alike from regions where we are already sourcing coffee.

-Coffee and chocolate are two things that we love to share with others, and as we began to put them together it became clear that they shared not only terroir but also flavor.
+Coffee and chocolate are two things that we love to share with others, and as we began to put them together, it became apparent that they shared not only terroir but also flavor.
 Terroir Coffee Chocolate is a dance of two different fruits that encompass a world of flavor and represents a cultivation of relationships between us, the farmer, and everyone in between.
 Currently focusing on Colombia, Guatemala, and Uganda.

 Coffee Blossom Honey

-Apiaries are common on coffee farms as bees contribute greatly to pollination of coffee blossoms and provide food and potential income for producers.
+Apiaries are common on coffee farms as bees contribute significantly to pollination of coffee blossoms and provide food and potential income for producers.
 This honey exhibits beautiful, floral characteristics.
 We’ve been buying coffee from the Huehuetenango region of Guatemala for the last four years.
 We tasted their honey and were blown away.
 On Jorge Mendez’s farm, Finca El Apiario, the honey was simply being eaten.
 With the help of Guatemala importing friends Blake and Edwin, we bring you this honey that shares both ground and coffee blossom with our coffee.
 This is an exciting new revenue stream for Jorge Mendez.

 We want the scope of Terroir to continue to grow.
-Currently we are thinking about coffee blossom tea, cascara (tea made from the coffee cherry), sugar cane, and various other products.
+Currently, we are thinking about cascara (tea made from the coffee cherry), sugar cane, coffee blossom tea, and various other products.